LION'S MANE

 A 2010 study found that participants consuming Lion’s Mane-enriched cookies experienced reduced anxiety and depression scores after four weeks.
 [32]

-Emerging animal studies also show reductions in stress-related behaviors, attributed to its neuroprotective and microbiota-modulating properties.
+Emerging animal studies also show possible reductions in stress-related behaviors, attributed to its neuroprotective and microbiota-modulating properties.
 [30]

-In summary, Lion's Mane provides a multifaceted approach to supporting
+In summary, Lion's Mane may well provide a multifaceted approach to supporting

 mental health, addressing both neurobiological and gut-related factors linked to anxiety and depression.